♦ Location: San Francisco, California – United States

 Tamara Rojo, Artistic Director of San Francisco Ballet

-Once back at home, they will perform Tomasson’s version of The Nutcracker, set in 1915 San Francisco during the Panama Pacific International Exhibition, building upon the company’s legacy as the first American company to present a full-length production in 1944.
+After a fall tour which includes a reprieve of Liam Scarlett’s Frankenstein at Segerstrom Center for the Arts, San Francisco Ballet will return to War Memorial Opera House for the perennial favorite Nutcracker.
+Helgi Tomasson’s version is set in 1915 San Francisco during the Panama Pacific International Exhibition, building upon the company’s legacy as the first American company to present a full-length production in 1944.

 Source: San Francisco Ballet